Shivam08058004/file-storage-app/AWS_DEPLOYMENT_GUIDE.md

 Before starting, ensure you have:

-- ✅ AWS Account (free tier eligible)
+- ✅ **New AWS Account** (with access to create resources)
 - ✅ GitHub Account
 - ✅ Supabase Account (free tier)
-- ✅ Gmail Account with App Password enabled
+- ✅ Gmail Account with App Password enabled (or Resend API key)
 - ✅ SSH Key Pair for EC2 access
 - ✅ Basic knowledge of Linux commands
 - ✅ Git installed locally

+**Important**: This guide assumes you're setting up resources in a **new AWS account**.
+If migrating from an old account, ensure you have access to the new account before proceeding.

 ---